Battle of Corunna: End of Corunna campaign

 As a result of the battle the British suffered around 900 men dead or wounded.
 Unable to embark the many horses in the army, most of the nearly 2,000 cavalry horses and as many as 4,000 more horses of the artillery and train were slaughtered to prevent them from falling into French hands.
 The French lost around 1,000 men killed, wounded or captured.
 The most notable casualty was Lieutenant-General Moore, who survived long enough to learn of his success.
 Sir David Baird, Moore's second in command, was seriously wounded earlier in the battle and had to retire from the field.
 In addition two of Mermet's three brigadiers were also casualties: Gaulois was shot dead and Lefebvre badly hurt.
-These men were all involved in the fighting on the British right.

 On the morning of the battle 4,035 British were listed sick, a few hundred of these were too sick to embark and were left behind.
 Two more transports were lost with about 300 troops mostly from the King's German Legion.
 By the time the army returned to England four days later some 6,000 were ill, with the sick returns listed at Portsmouth and Plymouth alone as 5,000.

 Within ten days the French had captured two fortresses containing an immense amount of military matériel which, with more resolution, could have been defended against the French for many months.
 Ney and his corps reinforced with two cavalry regiments took on the task of occupying Galicia.
 Soult was able to refit his corps, which had been on the march and fighting since 9 November, with the captured stores so that, with half a million cartridges and 3,000 artillery rounds carried on mules (the roads not being suitable for wheeled transport), and with his stragglers now closed up on the main body, he was able to begin his march on Portugal on 1 February with a strength of 19,000 infantry, 4,000 cavalry and 58 guns.
-However, Spanish partisans and militia units quickly began contesting French control over Galicia, harassing the remaining French units and driving them from the province completely at the Battle of Puente Sanpayo in June 1809.